igneous-labs/inf-1.5/docs/reserve-v2-pricing-program.md

 Set `LP_MINT` and wSOL fees accordingly to operational needs.

+LP-output spot pricing assumes LP routes are not publicly reachable as swap routes.
+If public `LST -> LP_MINT -> wSOL` routing is possible, `LST -> LP_MINT` must be priced like a wSOL-output route or gated by the caller.

 ## Admin Instructions

 Only `pricing_state.admin` can execute admin instructions after initialization.